derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development-with-oke/LabGuide500.md

 **Extend Your Application Using a Function**

 - Run Your Function Locally
-  - Install Fn Server on Your Virutal Machine
+  - Install Fn Server on Your Virtual Machine
   - Clone the Function Repository
   - Deploy the Function Locally
   - Test the Function Using curl